 - 2 loaves (1-1/2 pounds each) bread, toasted and cubed

 - 12 cups cubed corn bread, toasted

 - 5 cups cubed cooked chicken

 - 2 cans (14-1/2 ounces each) chicken broth

 - In a Dutch oven, combine the water, onions, celery, parsley, butter and nutmeg.
 Bring to a boil; cook and stir until vegetables are tender.
-In several large bowls, combine the bread, corn bread, eggs, hard-cooked eggs, chicken, broth and onion mixture.
+In several large bowls, combine the bread, corn bread, uncooked eggs, hard-boiled eggs, chicken, broth and onion mixture.